Big Lots' $707.5M Chapter 11 Converts to Chapter 7 After Gordon Brothers Sale

 | Total Funded Debt | ~$556.1 million |

-DIP financing.
-The Final DIP Order authorized a $707.5 million DIP structure comprised of a $550 million DIP ABL facility and a $157.5 million DIP term facility, with $35 million of new-money term loans.
-The order described roll-up features tied to refinancing or repayment of prepetition ABL obligations as the DIP went final.
-The DIP also embedded a budget and variance framework.
+The Final DIP Order authorized a $707.5 million DIP package comprising a $550 million DIP ABL facility administered by PNC Bank, N.A. and a $157.5 million DIP term facility administered by 1903P Loan Agent, LLC, including $35 million of new-money term loans.
+The structure implemented a layered roll-up: a creeping and then full roll-up of the prepetition ABL obligations, an interim $75 million term roll-up, and a final roll-up of the remaining prepetition term obligations as the DIP went final.

 | Total DIP Authorized | $707.5 million |

-| DIP ABL Facility | $550 million |
+| DIP ABL Facility (PNC Bank, N.A.) | $550 million |

-| DIP Term Facility | $157.5 million |
+| DIP Term Facility (1903P Loan Agent) | $157.5 million |

 | New-Money Term Loans | $35 million |